bruteai/ICKit/README.md

 ## Models

+Choose your model to that you would like to train.

-Resnet
+1 - Resnet

-Mobilenet
+2 - Mobilenet

-Efficientnet
+3 - Efficientnet

 ## Train

-You can choose model of your choice and run it:
+You can choose model of your choice and run:

 E.g. Python train.py --model Efficientnet